alessandro-ciffo/Computational-Statistics/README.md

 # Computational Statistics in Python

 This is a series of Jupyter Notebooks introducing some concepts in computational statistics with corresponding Python code.
-The list is by no means exhaustive and it is constantly updated.

 Topics covered:
 - Numerical Integration